kip-dk/angular-xrm-webresource/README.md

 Now go back to Visual Studio and add the needed folders to your Visual Studio project:

-(Click the Deplop project, use the [Show all files] button in the Solution Explore, hightlight according to below and select Include in Project])
+(Click the Deploy project, use the [Show all files] button in the Solution Explore, hightlight according to below and select Include in Project])

 ![Add angular app to solution](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/solution-add-angular-application.png)